Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

 Figure 5.

-As testing improved those individuals seeking an “opiate edge” began to use the more potent and thus more difficult to detect opiates.
-The unnamed but highly potent opiate at the far left of the above family of dose response curves is etorphine, or “elephant juice”.
-Etorphine is one of the most potent opiates known and at the time that this figure was published in “Drugs and the Performance Horse” in 1981, there was no test available that could detect it.
-This figure also shows, for one family of substances, the 10,000 fold range in dose/potency from the least potent opiate tested on the right, meperidine, at about a one gram/horse doses, to the highly potent etorphine on the far left, with 50 micrograms (50 millionths of a gram) producing an equivalent pharmacological effect to a gram or more of meperidine.
-And, of course, etorphine was, in round figures, about 10,000 time more difficult to detect than the old standbys of morphine and heroin, one of whose street names was “horse”.
-This great increase in the potency of medications being used in horses set the stage for the development of ELISA Testing, as we will discuss.
+As drug testing improved in sensitivity those individuals seeking an “opiate edge” began to use the more potent and thus more difficult to detect opiates.
+The unnamed but highly potent opiate at the far left of the above family of opiate dose response curves (Fig. 6) is etorphine, or “elephant juice.”
+Etorphine is one of the most potent opiates known and at the time that this figure was published in “Drugs and the Performance Horse” in 1981, there was no test available that could detect it, which is the reason that this medication is unidentified in this original paper.
+This figure also shows, for one family of substances, the 10,000 fold range in dose/potency from the least potent opiate tested on the right, meperidine, at about a one gram/horse dose, to the very highly potent etorphine on the far left, with 50 micrograms (50 millionths of a gram) producing an equivalent pharmacological effect to one gram or more of meperidine.
+And, of course, etorphine was also, in round figures, about 10,000 time more difficult for the chemist to detect than the old standbys of morphine and heroin, one of whose street names was “horse.”
+This great increase in the potency of medications being used in horses set the stage for the development of ELISA Testing, as we will discuss later.

-Horses can also be medicated to win by relaxing them, and allowing the horse to run its best possible race.
-The widely used tranquilizer acepromazine, and any number of related or equivalent agents, have been used in this way.
+As well as being administered stimulants to win races, horses can also be medicated to win by relaxing them and allowing the horse to run its best possible race.
+The widely used tranquilizer acepromazine, and any number of related or equivalent agents, have reportedly been used in this way.

-Improving a horses “wind” by opening its airways through the use of bronchodilators may also improve the performance of horse, and especially one that is sub-clinically broncho-constricted.
-In this regard, at one time the best selling ELISA test was a particularly good bronchodilator test.
+Improving a horse’s “wind” by opening its airways through the use of bronchodilators may also improve the performance of horse, and especially a horse that is sub-clinically broncho-constricted.
+In this regard, the best selling ELISA test at one time was a particularly sensitive and broad scope bronchodilator test, the availability of which test abruptly stopped the less than therapeutic use in racing horses of a bronchodilator called terbutaline.

 Veterinarians certify horses as being sound in "wind and limb."
-Obviously, medications that can affect these parameters and also the “attitude” or “behavior” of a horse have the potential to affect the both the presentation of a horse and also, presumably, the results of the ultimate performance analysis, the outcome of a race.
-By the mid-nineteen eighties the use of highly potent drugs and medications such as fentanyl (sublimase) and etorphine had created a considerable problem for race testing.
+Obviously, medications that can affect these parameters and also the “attitude” or “behavior” of a horse have the potential to affect both the presentation of a horse and also, presumably, the results of the ultimate performance analysis, the outcome of a race.
+By the mid-1980s the use of highly potent drugs, and most especially highly potent opiate type medications such as fentanyl (Sublimase) and etorphine, and high potency bronchodilators to improve the racing performance of horses had created considerable problems for race horse testing and also for racing.

 5. The Introduction of ELISA Testing, 1988

-In the mid-1980s, race testing was for all practical purposes dependent on a primary screening technique called Thin Layer Chromatographic (TLC) screening.
-This technology was not particularly sensitive, and in the mid-1980s some horsemen were reportedly using high potency narcotics, stimulants, bronchodilators and tranquilizers with impunity.
-In 1985 we were requested (directed?) by the then Kentucky State Racing Commission to "fix this problem".
-The solution that we came up with, ELISA testing for high potency drugs and medications, is in place around the world today, and is evidenced here in Lexington by a thriving concern, Neogen Corp, on Nandino Boulevard, employing 100 people bringing in about US $30 million a year into Lexington (not all through ELISA tests -- www.neogen.com/forensickits.htm)
+In the mid-1980s, race testing was for all practical purposes dependent on a primary screening technique called Thin Layer Chromatography (TLC).
+This technology has many useful qualities, being inexpensive and fast, but it is not particularly sensitive, and in the mid-1980s some horsemen were reportedly using high potency narcotics, stimulants, bronchodilators and tranquilizers with impunity.
+In 1985 we were requested (directed?) by the then Kentucky State Racing Commission to "fix this problem."
+The solution that we developed, ELISA testing for high potency drugs and medications, is in place and widely used around the world today, and is evidenced here in Lexington by a thriving commercial concern, Neogen Corp, on Nandino Boulevard, employing 100 people and bringing in about US $50 million a year into Lexington (not all through ELISA tests – www.neogen.com/forensickits.htm).

 The term ELISA is an acronym that stands for Enyme Linked ImmunoSorbent Assay.
 Simply put, an ELISA test is a variant on the home pregnancy test technology.
 It requires a drop of urine; it can be performed relatively rapidly, it is/can be highly sensitive and can be read by eye.
 When ELISA testing was first introduced, the problem was to keep the technology from "putting down” too many trainers, especially in those jurisdictions that had frozen “back samples”.
 Let me simply say that this was a turbulent time for me professionally, but matters eventually settled down and, as I indicated, ELISA testing is the backbone of drug screening worldwide today.

-This is a 96 well ELISA plate in which the full blue color has been developed in most wells.
+This is a 96 well ELISA plate in which the full blue color of an ELISA negative has been developed in most wells.
 The clear wells on the left hand side are the “positive controls” containing calibration standards.
 All of the other wells represent ELISA “negative” urine samples.
-A “track” ELISA positive would show up as a clear well in the middle of the blue samples, a so called “whiteout”, or an ELISA “positive”.
+A “track” ELISA positive would show up as a clear well in the middle of the blue samples, in laboratory jargon, a so called “whiteout,” or an ELISA positive.

-An ELISA test will usually detect about 5ng/ml (or 5 parts per billion) of drug or drug metabolite in the sample.
+An ELISA test will usually detect about 5 ng/ml (or 5 parts per billion) or less of drug or drug metabolite in the sample.
 Some tests are 10 fold more sensitive, detecting down to the high parts per trillion.
 To put these figures in perspective, one part per billion is one second in your life if you are 32 years old.

-To put the matter of testing sensitivity in regulatory perspective, a sure prescription for regulatory friction/problems is a therapeutic medication (or a dietary or environmental substance) given at higher (gram) doses to horses, excreted efficiently in urine, and being tested for by an analyst with a highly sensitive ELISA test with no thresholds/decision levels in place.
-In the absence of “thresholds” or detection limits in place, a sensitive ELISA test can become basically a hunting tool/license for forensic chemists, with isoxsuprine, an ARCI class 4 medication, being a classic example.
+To put the matter of testing sensitivity into regulatory perspective, a sure prescription for regulatory friction/problems is a therapeutic medication (or a dietary or environmental substance) given at higher (gram) doses to horses, excreted efficiently in urine, and being tested for by an analyst with a highly sensitive ELISA test with no thresholds/decision levels in place.
+In the absence of “thresholds” or detection/decision limits in place, a sensitive ELISA test can become basically a hunting tool/license for forensic chemists.
+Isoxsuprine, an ARCI class 4 therapeutic medication, administered orally in gram amounts per day, and excreted very efficiently and at very high concentrations in equine urine, is a classic example.

 Finally, we must always remember that an ELISA test simply binds to and “sees” one side/surface of the medication molecule.
-Therefore, while an ELISA “negative” is almost certainly a true negative, an ELISA test will, by definition, interact with many substances other than the drug in question; as such, the rule with an ELISA “positive” is that it can always be, by definition, a “false positive”.
-Which is, of course why, chemists follow screening tests such as ELISA tests with Mass Spectral confirmations.
+Therefore, while an ELISA “negative” is almost certainly a true negative, an ELISA test will, by definition, interact to some extent with substances other than the drug in question.
+As such, the rule with an ELISA “positive” is that it can always be, by definition, a so-called “false positive.”
+Which is, of course, why chemists invariably follow ELISA screening with the much more chemically specific technique of Mass Spectral “confirmation."

 6. Mass Spectral Confirmation

 While ELISA screening/testing is fast and highly sensitive, it is, as set forth above, far from specific.
-The second and absolutely critical and essential step in the testing process is confirmatory testing, usually Mass Spectral confirmation.
+The second and absolutely critical and essential step in the testing process is confirmatory testing, usually by Mass Spectroscopy.
 In this step, the molecule is isolated and its precise mass measured, and the molecule is also broken into a series of fragments.
-Both the mass and relative proportions of these fragments (the fragmentation pattern) are specific for the given drug, and are then matched with known controls/standards run through the system at the same time.
-A full scan mass spectrum, with appropriate matching controls, is the "gold standard" in drug testing, and is considered definitive evidence for the presence of the substance in the sample in question.
-Independent replication of the primary findings in the "split" or "referee" analysis usually neutralizes any challenges in the area of analytical chemistry.
+Both the mass and relative proportions of these fragments (the fragmentation pattern) are specific for the given drug, and are then matched with known certified reference standards run through the Mass Spectrometer in parallel with the test samples.
+As such, a full scan mass spectrum, with appropriate matching controls, is the "gold standard" in drug testing, and is considered definitive evidence for the presence of the substance in the sample in question.
+Additionally racing also almost always allows collection of an independent or "split" or "referee" sample, which the trainer can have analyzed independently [although sometimes more independently than others!] to check for the presence of the substance in question.
+Independent replication of the primary findings in the "split" or "referee" analysis usually neutralizes any substantial challenges in the area of the substance claimed identified and for some classes of substances, namely therapeutic medications, dietary and environmental substances, may well yield important mitigating or exculpatory information.

 Figure 12.